syschelle/esp32-4x-relayboard-growcontrol/README.md

 - Clone this repository.
 - Open `GrowOS.ino` in the Arduino IDE or PlatformIO.
+- **Install libraries:**
+   - Arduino.h
+   - Wire.h
+   - WiFi.h
+   - WebServer.h
+   - Adafruit_BME280.h
+   - HTTPClient.h
+   - esp_http_client.h
+   - ArduinoJson.h
+   - Preferences.h
+   - math.h
+   - PubSubClient.h
+   - NewPing.h
-- Configure your Wi-Fi SSID and password in the source code.
+- Configure your Wi-Fi SSID and password in the source code at the variables.h.
 - Flash the code to your ESP32.

 ### 3. Configuration